Crell/aoc2021/README.md

 # Advent of Code 2021 Entries

 My entries for the Advent of Code challenge, 2021 edition.
-ALl entries were implemented in mostly-functional PHP, just to prove it can be done.
+All entries were implemented in mostly-functional PHP, just to prove it can be done.

 Released publicly for educational value.